 display outside a one-page graphic image box, so Method 2 is limited to

 converting your multi-page landscape table to a graphic image, allow

 the table to span as many pages as required in the normal document, in

 landscape orientation, then at the top of the next page following the

-table, restore the orientation to portrait with Format, Page, Page
+multi-page table, restore the pages to portrait orientation with Format, Page, Page

 containing the table and create a text box on them (click Insert, Text

 box) with a page number inside the box (and other material if desired,

 such as might be in a header or footer): Just click Format, Page,